Register for the event

 This event is reserved for Accredited Investors (AIs) only.
 To register for the event, please indicate one of the following:

-- The Flagship 100% Equity Portfolio gained 8.4% in April, but underperformed the broad equity market, which gained 8.7%.
-On the other hand, the 100% Fixed Income Portfolio returned 0.5%, outperforming the broad fixed income market, which rose by 0.1%.
+- The Flagship 100% Equity Portfolio gained 5.1% in May and performed in line with the broad equity market.
+On the other hand, the 100% Fixed Income Portfolio returned 0.6%, outpacing the broad fixed income market which gained 0.4%.

 - For more on the market insights, click here.